-- How would you try to ensure that students benefited from your presence? eg whether you would feel able to do formal or informal presentations of your work, a technical demonstration, record your project on the AA2A networking site, etc.
+- How would you try to ensure that students benefited from your presence? eg whether you would feel able to do formal or informal presentations of your work, a technical demonstration, record your project on AA2A's website, etc.

 - Which of the department's facilities / equipment do you think you would want to use during the access period

 - Describe your level of experience using these types of equipment.

 - Do you have any preferred days or hours of access?
 (There is an expectation that at least 50 of the 100 hours offered are used, principally to make work, to ensure students benefit from your presence.